idc-dsi/DiaCorpus/pages/topic.institute.md

 # Data Science Institute

-Welcome to the {{ site.title }} operating unstitute pages!
+Welcome to the {{ site.title }} operating institute pages!
 Here you can quickly jump to a particular page.

 <div class="section-index">